MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-11-19-tlol-part-6-dataset-generation.markdown

 files and extract useful information from them was required.
 As has been explained in previous posts, there is no API from Riot to do this so a custom method was required.
-The League of Legends replay files themselves used an obfuscated and encrypted format which changes with each patch, however, there are scripting tools which rely on scraping game objects from distinct memory locations which are far easier to update from patch to patch.
+The League of Legends replay files themselves used an obfuscated and encrypted format which changes with each patch.
+However, there are scripting tools which rely on scraping game objects from distinct memory locations from the client which are far easier to update from patch to patch.
 These scripting tools are easier to update from patch to patch because the League of Legends game engine itself doesn't drastically change from patch to patch.
 This makes using scripting engines to scrape data from replays loaded into